John-Kanello/NaturalNumbersInterpretation/README.md

 3. It simply extends the current phone number with the number at the current index.</br>
     For example, 2 and 1 would have only one combination: 21.

-The appropriate exception handling guarantees that the phone number combination generator will not get called with invalid input ensuring that the input will always be a sequnce of space separated numbers with a maximum length of 3.
+The appropriate exception handling guarantees that the phone number combination generator will not get called with qn invalid input, ensuring that the input will always be a sequnce of space separated numbers with a maximum length of 3.

 # How to run the application